 Vallecito Lake is a Fee Area.
 If you intend to park alongside the lake you will need a use permit.
 Permits may be purchased from many local businesses or from the recreation management agency, Pine River Irrigation District (PRID).
 Their phone number is 970-884-2558.
-Fees run from $3.00 per day to $30.00 for an annual permit.
-Parking elsewhere, such as in a roadside pullout or anywhere away from the lake shore does not require a permit.
+Fees run from $5.00 per day to $50.00 for an annual permit.

 Colorado fishing regulations can be viewed at - http://wildlife.state.co.us/Fishing/Pages/Fishing.aspx